learn-co-curriculum/react-ts-state-events-mini-project/README.md

 And still, you were able to complete a project that utilized all these fundamental React concepts - congratulations!
-Next, we'll build your React knowledge with more advanced topics, starting with something side effects and fetching external data.
+Next, we'll build your React knowledge with more advanced topics, starting with something called side effects and fetching external data.